On $L^p$-semigroup to Stokes equation with dynamic slip boundary condition in the half-space: Abstract

 \section{Abstract}

-We consider evolutionary Stokes system, coupled with the so-called dynamic boundary condition, in the simple geometry of $d$-dimensional half-space.
-Using the Fourier transform, we obtain an explicit formula for the resolvent.
-Maximal regularity estimates and existence of analytic semigroup in the $L^p$-setting are then deduced using classical multiplier theorems.
+We consider evolutionary Stokes system, coupled with the so-called dynamic slip boundary condition, in the simple geometry of a $d$-dimensional half-space.
+Using the standard technique of the Fourier transform in tangential directions, we obtain an explicit formula for the resolvent.
+We then deduce estimates for both the weak (i.e. $W^{1,p}$) and strong (hence $W^{2,p}$) solutions, which are optimal in terms of the data belonging to appropriate negative Sobolev or fractional Besov space.
+In the latter case $L^p$-integrability of the pressure gradient is included.
+We allow for solutions with non-zero divergence, thus preparing the way for extensions to general domains.
+As a by-product, we show that the system generates an analytic semigroup in $L^p(\Omega)\times L^p(\partial \Omega)$.

+Our approach remains elementary in the sense that only the classical Mikhlin multiplier theorem will be used.
+The methods of $\mathcal{H}^{\infty}$-calculus are implicitly present; but we stay away from the concept of $R$-boundedness and related heavy functional analytic machinery.